 Currently, the CDC does not recommend facemasks for the general public outside of healthcare settings.
 Wearing masks when ill is common in many countries, and individuals should exercise their own discretion in their use.
-Administration, staff and other students should respect those that decide to wear protective masks.
+Administration and staff should respect those that decide to wear protective masks.
 Masks are worn for many reasons, and no one should be harassed or targeted because they chose to use them.